Mindfulness 8-Week Course

 Fee: €100 for OLH&CS Staff/volunteers and €300 for members of the public

-Further Info: Course takes place over eight consecutive Wednesdays, from 3rd October until 21st November 2018 AND one Saturday 10th November (‘all-day’ mindfulness session)
+Further Info: Course takes place over eight consecutive Tuesdays, from 30 April 2019 until 18 June 2019 AND one Saturday 8 June (‘all-day’ mindfulness session)